centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 - Two graphs representing the 10 interfaces having the maximum centile for inbound and outbound traffic
-- 10 interface having the maximum average inbound traffic in percentage
+- 10 interfaces having the maximum average inbound traffic in percentage
-- 10 interface having the maximum average outbound traffic in percentage.
+- 10 interfaces having the maximum average outbound traffic in percentage.

 ![image](../assets/reporting/guide/available-reports/Hostgroup_Monthly_Network_Centile_1.png)

-On the following page(s), all interfaces are listed, sorted by host and service name, each with corresponding inbound and outbound traffic statistics.
+On the following page(s), all interfaces are listed, sorted by host and service name, each with the corresponding inbound and outbound traffic statistics.

 ![image](../assets/reporting/guide/available-reports/Hostgroup_Monthly_Network_Centile_2.png)